kintuhq/datahire/README.md

 ## 📱 Usage

-### For Schools
+### For Companies
 1. Visit the homepage and click "Post a Job"
-2. Create an account with school email and details
+2. Create an account with company email and details
 3. Access the dashboard to manage job postings
-4. Upload school logo for branding
+4. Upload company logo for branding
 5. Create detailed job postings with rich descriptions

-### For Teachers
+### For Data Analysts
 1. Browse jobs on the homepage
 2. Subscribe to newsletter for new job notifications
 3. Click "View Details" to see full job specifications
-4. Follow the application instructions provided by each school
+4. Follow the application instructions provided by each company
 5. Receive email alerts when new positions are posted

 ## 🌐 API Endpoints

 ### Authentication
-- `POST /api/auth/register` - School registration
+- `POST /api/auth/register` - Company registration
-- `POST /api/auth/login` - School login
+- `POST /api/auth/login` - Company login
 - `POST /api/auth/logout` - Logout

 ### Jobs